michaburger/friendsandmountains/README.md

 - Export staticfiles: `python manage.py collectstatic`
 - Apply database migrations: `python manage.py migrate`
 - Create an `.env` file on your server (see `.env.example` for reference) and add your secrets there
+- Create an admin user with `python manage.py createsuperuser`
 - If using Stripe, make sure to update your API keys in the `.env` file